Michael Thomas (Man Gone Down author)

 Michael Thomas is an American author.
 He won the 2009 International Dublin Literary Award for his debut novel Man Gone Down, receiving a prize of €100,000.
 Man Gone Down is also recommended by The New York Times.

+His debut memoir, The Broken King, was longlisted for the 2025 National Book Critics Circle Award for Autobiography.

 Early and personal life

 Thomas was born and raised in Boston.
-He studied for a bachelor's degree at Hunter College in New York City, where he now teaches, and for a master's at Warren Wilson College.
-He currently lives in New York City, claiming to have never had a proper job although he has worked in several areas, including bars, restaurants, construction, pizza delivery, on film sets and driving a taxi.
+He earned a bachelor's degree at Hunter College in New York City, and an MFA in Creative Writing at Warren Wilson College.
+He currently lives in Brooklyn, New York and is a professor of English at Hunter College.
+He claims to have never had a proper job although he has worked in several areas, including bars, restaurants, construction, pizza delivery, on film sets and driving a taxi.
 Thomas is divorced and has three children.

 Writing career

 Prior to his international success as a novelist, Thomas wrote poetry and performed in the capacity of a singer-songwriter.
 Later, whilst attending graduate school, he studied a fiction program, with his thesis being a collection of short stories.
 One of these short stories became his debut novel.

+His writing has appeared in A Public Space, the New York Times, The New Yorker, and Ben George’s anthology The Book of Dads.